crdx/lighthouse/README.md

 ## Mail

-Mail is optional, but without it the only way to see notifications is to manually check them via the web interface.
+Mail is optional, but without it the only way to see notifications is to manually check using the web interface.
 Once lighthouse is up and running go to settings and configure the SMTP settings.

 ## Tests